tldr-pages/tldr/pages/linux/cpufreq-set.md

 # cpufreq-set

 > A tool to modify CPU frequency settings.
-> New frequency value range between the output of command `cpufreq-info -l`.
+> The frequency value should range between the output of command `cpufreq-info -l`.

 - Set the CPU frequency policy of CPU 1 to "userspace":